respect for human rights is rooted in our values and applies wherever we do business

 of human rights

-Chevron’s human rights policy is consistent with international standards, and is informed by the United Nations Guiding Principles on Business and Human Rights.
 Although governments have the primary duty to protect and ensure fulfillment of human rights, Chevron believes that we have a responsibility to respect human rights and that we can play a positive role in the communities where we operate.
 As stated in The Chevron Way: “We conduct our business in a socially and environmentally responsible manner, respecting the law and universal human rights to benefit the communities where we work.”
 Chevron’s Human Rights Policy focuses on treating our employees in a manner consistent with The Chevron Way, conducting security operations in a responsible manner, evaluating how our operations may impact communities and engaging with suppliers on issues related to human rights.
-The policy is governed by Chevron's Global Issues Committee, – a subcommittee of Chevron's executive committee, and involves oversight by our Board of Directors.
+The Board’s Public Policy Committee monitors social, political, environmental, human rights, and public policy matters relevant to the company’s activities and performance.

-Chevron’s Human Rights Policy is shaped around four areas most salient to our business:
+Chevron’s Human Rights Policy is shaped around key areas relevant to our business:

 Key elements of the policy are outlined below.

-As a founding member of the Voluntary Principles on Security and Human Rights Initiative (VPI), which launched in 2000, Chevron has long demonstrated dedication to responsible security.
-The VPI is a multistakeholder initiative where government, civil society and company participants work together to promote implementation of a set of principles that guide oil, gas and mining companies on how to provide security for their operations in a manner that respects human rights.
+As a founding member of the Voluntary Principles on Security and Human Rights Initiative (VPSHR), which launched in 2000, Chevron has long demonstrated dedication to responsible security.
+The VPSHR is a multi-stakeholder initiative where government, civil society and company participants work together to promote implementation of a set of principles that guide natural resources companies on how to provide security for their operations in a manner that respects human rights.
 These principles are embedded throughout Chevron’s global operations.
 Our Operational Excellence Management System provides a comprehensive framework to identify and mitigate security risk and aligns security operations with our Human Rights Policy.

-When potential issues related to resettlement of communities or engagement with indigenous peoples are identified, Chevron's Resettlement Guidance and Indigenous Peoples Guidance provide our business units with a roadmap for how to navigate those situations in a manner that respects the involved rights holders (see below).
-Our commitment to stakeholder engagement is embedded in the Operational Excellence Management System (OEMS) in the form of a Stakeholder Engagement Process.
+When potential issues related to resettlement of communities or engagement with Indigenous Peoples are identified, Chevron’s Resettlement Guidance and Indigenous Peoples Guidance provide our business units with a roadmap for how to navigate those situations in a manner that respects the involved rights holders.

-Chevron’s Stakeholder Engagement Process is based on energy industry best practices, which define stakeholder engagement, and explain its importance to our business.
-As stakeholder engagement is practiced at both the corporate, regional, and local levels of Chevron, the process provides general guidance, principles and steps for identifying stakeholders, planning and executing an engagement process that can be scaled to local operating environments, and specific business requirements.
+As stakeholder engagement is practiced at the corporate, regional, and local levels of Chevron, the process provides general guidance, principles and steps for identifying stakeholders, planning and executing an engagement process that can be scaled to local operating environments, and specific business requirements.
 In summary, the process requires that:

 - Chevron fosters ongoing two-way engagement with communities, nongovernmental organizations (NGOs), government and regulatory authorities, and other appropriate stakeholders to address potential security, safety, health, environmental, supply chain, social, human rights and other concerns.

-Chevron acknowledges the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and is committed to interacting with indigenous communities in a way that respects their history, culture and customs, within applicable legal and constitutional frameworks.
-We carry out this commitment by following our Human Rights Policy, which sets the expectation for the company to consult with indigenous communities and understand their perspectives on Chevron projects and ongoing operations.
-Chevron’s Indigenous Peoples' Guidance document outlines key provisions for effective management of relations with Indigenous Peoples, which include stakeholder identification, defining the regulatory framework, determining a preferred method of engagement, assessing potential impacts and benefits, conducting community consultations, and developing and managing plans.
+Chevron acknowledges the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and strives to obtain free, prior and informed consent of indigenous communities as described in the 2012 International Finance Corporation Performance Standard 7 and supporting guidance, and consistent with the law.
+Chevron is committed to interacting with indigenous communities in a way that respects their history, culture and customs, within applicable legal and constitutional frameworks.
+We carry out this commitment by applying OEMS and our Human Rights Policy, which sets the expectation for the company to consult with indigenous communities and understand their perspectives on Chevron projects and ongoing operations.
+Chevron’s Indigenous Peoples’ Guidance document outlines key provisions for effective management of relations with Indigenous Peoples, which include stakeholder identification, defining the regulatory framework, determining a preferred method of engagement, assessing potential impacts and benefits, conducting community consultations, and developing and managing plans.
 On-the-ground practitioners also benefit from active information sharing among a network of experienced Chevron employees.

 Chevron’s Human Rights Policy sets the expectation that the company will avoid relocation or resettlement whenever possible.
 When resettlement is unavoidable, we strive to work collaboratively and transparently with local communities, including Indigenous Peoples, to foster ongoing support for our activities.
 Our policies and procedures are consistent with relevant external guidelines, including the International Finance Corporation’s Performance Standards on Environmental and Social Sustainability.
 Chevron’s Resettlement Guidance provides a framework for projects and operations to utilize when considering resettlement, from assessment and planning to implementation.
 Our resettlement principles include informed business decision making, partner alignment and consultation with affected persons.

-In 2016, Chevron introduced a Grievance Mechanism Guidance to encourage best practice in community feedback systems and to enable our business units to identify and respond to community concerns that may call for remedy.
-Chevron's guidance helps business units design or update a grievance mechanism that strives to be legitimate, accessible, predictable, equitable, transparent, and rights-compatible.
+In 2018, Chevron’s Stakeholder Engagement and Issues Management Process added a requirement for appropriate operations to utilize a Grievance Mechanism.
+This new requirement built on learnings from the many operations that have successfully used such community feedback mechanisms.
+Business units design or update a grievance mechanism that strives to be legitimate, accessible, predictable, equitable, transparent, and rights-compatible.
 The mechanism should be based on engagement and two-way dialogue and promote continuous learning.

 Community of practice